maallaard/planar-bridge/README.md

 > \- [Scryfall's API homepage](https://scryfall.com/docs/api/)

-**DO NOT** modify or remove this program's built-in timer that regulates the request rate of itself.
+**DO NOT** modify or remove this program's built-in timer that regulates the request rate itself.
 If you remove it, your IP address will likely get blocked, either temporarily or permanently.
 Again, **DO NOT** modify the request rate of this program.

-With that being said, Planar Bridge and its developers accept absolutely zero responsibility regarding incidents that breach WotC's, Scryfall's, and/or Planar Bridge's terms and conditions. **USE AT YOUR OWN RISK!!!**
+With that being said, Planar Bridge and its developers accept zero responsibility regarding incidents that breach WotC's, Scryfall's, and/or Planar Bridge's terms and conditions. **USE AT YOUR OWN RISK!!!**